 - Now that your status is In Progress, you may enter your hours into the hour log

 - When you have completed your community service experience and all hours are entered, click Submit for Approval at the top right.
-This will send your community service experience record to the Assistant Dean of Student Affairs, Hope Jamison, for final approval.
+This will send your community service experience record to the Associate Dean of Student Affairs, Sheryl Harrison, for final approval.

 Add hours to your community service record